Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/codes.md

 ## Overview of the Python Scripts

-The repository contains seven main Python 3 scripts, which implement the analytical solution for $n(t)$ and the associated delayed neutron precursor concentration $C(t)$, both developed with the Modified Integration Method proposed in the submited paper.
-A RK4 reference solution, as well as the computational implementation of the Zhang et al. (2008) and the Palma et al. (2010) solutions.
+The repository contains the Python 3 scripts related to the article, which implement the analytical solution for $n(t)$ and the associated delayed neutron precursor concentration $C(t)$, both developed with the Modified Integration Method proposed in the submited paper.
+Aditionally, a RK4 reference solution is included, as well as the computational implementation of the Zhang et al. (2008) and the Palma et al. (2010) solutions.
 Table A contains the notation used.

 **Table A:** Integral definitions and notation in the implementation.